jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (a) The court must impose a community-based sentence on the offender; and (b) The imposition of such a sentence does not limit or affect the power of the court to impose any other sentence for the offence that, in accordance with the provisions of the Sentencing Act 2002, it may impose in addition to the community-based sentence; and
   (c) In determining the appropriate sentence to be imposed on the offender in respect of the offence, the court must take into account the gravity of the offence and the fact that the offender would otherwise have been liable to disqualification from holding or obtaining a driver licence.
-(3A) For the purposes of subsection (3)(a), the court may impose a sentence of supervision as a community-based sentence if— (a) that sentence is appropriate; and
+(3A) For the purposes of subsection (3)(a), the court may impose a sentence of supervision or intensive supervision as a community-based sentence if—
+  (a) that sentence is appropriate; and
   (b) a suitable programme is available; and
   (c) the offender attends a suitable programme.